MyPureCloud/developer-center-blog/source/2021-12-02-Event-Streaming-In-Action/index.md

 1. **Notification Service using WebSockets**.
 This works best for real-time UI integrations like dashboards and agent applications.
 This was originally the only mechanism that could be used for back-end integration, but had severe limitations around message durability.
 It also a complicated programming model that pushes many core resiliency and scalability responsibilities to the developer.

 2. **Notification Service using AWS EventBridge**.
 An enterprise messaging bus suitable for real-time backend data integrations.
 While it can only be used within the context of a customer's AWS account, it has a much higher level of message durability and retry-ability then the Notification Service using WebSockets.
 It is currently in beta and should be available in December 2021.
 If you are interested in more information or want to participate in the last stages of the beta, please reach out to Becky Powell, the product manager for the AWS Eventbridge Integration. (becky.powell@genesys.com)

-3. **Genesys Cloud Event Triggers**.
-This a feature currently in beta and is expected to be released Q1 of 2022.
-Genesys Cloud Event Triggers will allow you to execute Architect workflows based on event-based triggers directly within Genesys Cloud.
-Event Triggers are geared towards building sophisticated business workflows that react to events within your Genesys Cloud environment.
-If you are interested in more information or want to participate in the last stages of the beta, please reach out to Richard Schott, the product manager for the AWS Genesys Cloud Event Triggers feature. (richard.schott@genesys.com)

 ## Additional Resources